 Instructions

 - Bring a large pot of water to boil.
-Add in carrots, potatoes, and beets.
+Add in the carrots, potatoes, and beets.
 Boil for 30 minutes, or until you can pierce the veggies easily with a fork.
 Drain the veggies and set them aside to cool at room temperature.Note: Potatoes and carrots typically cook faster than beets.
 You may need to remove them a little early.

 - Dice the veggies into small cubes.